Basic Loaf

 Day 1: Mixing & Proofing

-- Short Rest & Mix: Let the covered bowl sit for about 10-15 minutes.
+2. Short Rest & Mix: Let the covered bowl sit for about 10-15 minutes.
 Then, spend just 1 minute using wet hands to gently fold the dough over itself in the bowl, or use your spoon/spatula to bring it together more uniformly.
-It doesn't need kneading, just ensure it's a bit more cohesive than the initial shaggy mass.
+It doesn't need kneading, just make sure it's a bit more cohesive than the initial shaggy mass.
 Cover again.

-Bulk Fermentation (Time Does the Work): Now for the easy part!
-Leave the covered bowl at room temperature for *at least* 6 hours.
+3. Bulk Fermentation (Time Does the Work): Now the easy part!
+Leave the covered bowl at room temperature for around 4-6 hours.
 The goal is for the dough to roughly double in size and look noticeably puffier, with some bubbles visible.
-Room temperature makes a big difference here – warmer rooms might take closer to 6 hours, cooler rooms could take 8-10 hours or even longer.
-Focus on the visual cues (doubled size, airy look) more than the clock.
+Room temperature makes a big difference here – warmer rooms might take closer to 4 hours, cooler rooms could take 6 hours.
+Focus on the visual cues (increased in size - it doesn't have to double for amazing results, airy look) more than the clock.

-- Shape: Once the dough looks ready (doubled/airy), gently tip it out onto a *lightly* floured work surface (too much flour makes shaping hard).
+4. Shape: Once the dough looks ready (inceased size), gently tip it out onto a lightly floured worktop.
 Gently press the dough out slightly into a rough rectangle.
 Fold the top third down, the bottom third up (like a letter), then fold the left third over and the right third over.
 Flip it over so the seams are underneath and gently cup your hands around the dough, rotating it on the counter to create surface tension and form a round ball (boule) or an oval (batard).
 Don't handle it too roughly – keep the air inside!
 [Link to Techniques page later].

-- Cold Proof (Overnight): Transfer the covered banneton to the fridge.
-Let it rest and develop flavour overnight, for at least 8-12 hours.
-You can leave it longer, up to 24 hours or even a bit more if needed.
+7. Cold Proof (Overnight): Transfer the covered banneton to the fridge.
+Let it rest and develop flavour overnight.
+You can leave it longer, up to 24 hours if needed.

 Day 2: Baking

-- Preheat Oven & Dutch Oven: When you're ready to bake, place your Dutch oven (with its lid on) inside your main oven.
+1. Preheat Oven & Dutch Oven: When you're ready to bake, place your Dutch oven (with its lid a jar) inside your main oven.
 Preheat the oven to 235°C (455°F).
-It's crucial the Dutch oven gets incredibly hot, so let it preheat for at least 30 minutes *after* the oven reaches temperature (45-60 mins total preheat time is ideal).
+It's crucial the Dutch oven gets incredibly hot, so let it preheat for at least 20 minutes *after* the oven reaches temperature (30 - 40 mins total preheat time is ideal).

-- Score the Loaf: Dust off any excess flour from the top of the dough if needed.
-Using a baker's lame, a very sharp knife, or even sharp scissors, make one confident, decisive score across the top of the loaf (about 1-2 cm or 1/2 inch deep).
+3. Score the Loaf: Using a baker's lame or a sharp knife, make one confident, decisive score across the top of the loaf (about 1-2 cm or 1/2 inch deep).
 A simple curve or a cross works well for beginners.
-This allows the bread to expand predictably.
+This allows the bread to expand when baking.
 [Link to Techniques page later].

-- Cool Completely: Using oven gloves, carefully lift the baked loaf out of the Dutch oven (you can use the parchment paper) and place it on a wire rack.
+6. Cool Completely: Using oven gloves, carefully lift the baked loaf out of the Dutch oven (you can use the parchment paper) and place it on a wire rack.
 Now for the hardest part: let it cool completely!
-This takes *at least* 1-2 hours, ideally longer.
+This takes *at least* 30 to 60 minutes, ideally longer.
 Slicing into hot bread can result in a gummy texture as the inside is still setting.
 Patience here is rewarded!